RobertoGalois/ft_decrypt.c/README.md

 # ft_decrypt.c
 42 C exercice (http://www.42.fr/):

+<b>UPDATE: before the struct s_perso had the "age" param as String,
+Here it is an Int.</b>

 Write the function ft_decrypt.
 This function take a string in argument and split it in an array t_perso*[].
 The array is delimited by a 0 value;